justmisam/leitner/README.md

 # Letiner

 An intelligent Leitner to memorize information, especially words, without needing to maintain boxes manually.
-It can sync with Dropbox.
+It can be synced with Dropbox.

 PWA version of [Leitner](https://cafebazaar.ir/app/ir.misam.leitner)